pxb3/django-react-eshop/README.md

 # django-react-eshop
 Eshop website that uses the Django web framework as a backend and React.js as a frontend

+Below is the Home Page where each category is a Link that links you to a List view

 ![alt text](images/menu.jpg?raw=true)

-List View of cpus
+List view of cpus where each cpu is a Link that links you to a detail view of the cpu

 ![alt text](images/items.jpg?raw=true)

-Detail View of cpus
+Detail view of a cpu with a button to add to cart, a list of comments and a textarea to write a new comment with a submit button.

 ![alt text](images/Item.jpg?raw=true)